Discovery of a 310-day Period from the Enshrouded Massive System NaSt1 (WR 122): Abstract

 \section{Abstract}

-We present optical and infrared (IR) light curves of the enshrouded massive binary NaSt1 (WR~122) with observations from Palomar Gattini-IR (PGIR), the Zwicky Transient Facility (ZTF), the Katzman Automatic Imaging Telescope (KAIT), and the All-Sky Automated Survey for Supernovae (ASAS-SN).
-The optical and IR light curves span between 2014 July and 2020 Oct., revealing periodic, sinusoidal variability from NaSt1 with a $P=305.2\pm1.0$~d period.
-We also present historical IR light curves taken between 1983 July and 1989 May that also indicate NaSt1 exhibits long-term IR variability on timescales of $\sim$decades.
-Fixed-period sinusoidal fits to the recent optical and IR light curves show that amplitude of NaSt1's variability is different at different wavelengths and also reveal significant phase offsets of $\sim18$~d between the ZTF $r$ and PGIR $J$ light curves.We interpret the $\sim300$~d period of the observed variability as the orbital period of a binary system in NaSt1.
-Assuming a circular orbit and adopting a range of combined stellar mass values in the range 20--100~M$_\odot$ in NaSt1, we estimate orbital separations of $\sim2$--4 au.
-We suggest that the sinusoidal photometric variability of NaSt1 may arise from variations in the line-of-sight optical depth toward circumstellar optical/IR emitting regions throughout its orbit due to colliding-wind dust formation.
-We provide an interpretation on the nature of NaSt1 and speculate that the mass-transfer process may have been triggered by Roche-lobe overflow (RLOF) during an eruptive phase of a Ofpe/WN9 star.
-Lastly, we claim that NaSt1~ceased RLOF mass transfer $\lesssim3400$~yr ago.
+We present optical and infrared (IR) light curves of NaSt1, also known as Wolf-Rayet (WR) 122, with observations from Palomar Gattini-IR (PGIR), the Zwicky Transient Facility (ZTF), the Katzman Automatic Imaging Telescope (KAIT), the Asteroid Terrestrial-impact Last Alert System (ATLAS), and the All-Sky Automated Survey for Supernovae (ASAS-SN).
+We identify a $P=309.7\pm0.7$ d photometric period from the optical and IR light curves that reveal periodic, sinusoidal variability between 2014 July and 2021 July.
+We also present historical IR light curves taken between 1983 July and 1989 May, which show variability consistent with the period of the present-day light curves.
+In the past, NaSt1 was brighter in the $J$ band with larger variability amplitudes than the present-day PGIR values, suggesting that NaSt1 exhibits variability on longer ($\gtrsim$ decade) timescales.
+Sinusoidal fits to the recent optical and IR light curves show that the amplitude of NaSt1's variability differs at various wavelengths and also reveal significant phase offsets of $17.0\pm2.5$ d between the ZTF $r$ and PGIR $J$ light curves.
+We interpret the $310$ d photometric period from NaSt1 as the orbital period of an enshrouded massive binary.
+We suggest that the photometric variability of NaSt1 may arise from variations in the line-of-sight optical depth toward circumstellar optical/IR emitting regions throughout its orbit due to colliding-wind dust formation.
+We speculate that past mass transfer in NaSt1 may have been triggered by Roche-lobe overflow (RLOF) during an eruptive phase of an Ofpe/WN9 star.
+Lastly, we argue that NaSt1 is no longer undergoing RLOF mass transfer.

 \keywords{massive stars --- interacting binary stars --- Wolf-Rayet stars --- light curves --- circumstellar dust}